numba/numba/docs/source/extending/overloading-guide.rst

 Writing Tests
 -------------

-The following is a sufficient piece of test code for the overloaded `set_to_x` implementation.
+The following is a sufficient piece of test code for the overloaded ``set_to_x`` implementation.
 As you can see, only a small part of the test-code is about testing if the function works correctly.
-Most of the test code here checks that all error cases are handled and that all raised exceptions are of the correctr type and have the correct error message.
+Most of the test code in this example checks that all error cases are handled and that all raised exceptions are of the correct type and have the correct error message.

 .. code:: python